benmarwick/polygonoverlap/README.md

 measure multiple overlaps in one location.

 Now we shuffle the set of `input_polygons` to random locations within our bounding box area.
-We repeat this random shuffle 100 times, and save the locations of the polygons for each random shuffle event:
+We repeat this random shuffle many times, and save the locations of the polygons for each random shuffle event:

 ``` r
 # This may take a minute or two